TropicSapling/triforce/README.md

 		- i.e. if we `let f = $x $y => ...` then `f` is expanded to `f $x $y`
 	2. Synonyms are deconstructed (see "Synonyms and Shadows")
 	3. Function application is evaluated
-5. `frozen` and `frozenraw` prevents evaluation from going past stage 1.
+5. `frozen` and `permafrosted` prevents evaluation from going past stage 1.

 #### Equality
 1. 2 finally evaluated values are equal if they refer to the same named function and they have the same applied args.